doars/staark/README.md

 ## Future ideas

 - Add optional key parameter to the `node` function so some nodes are exempt from being re-used during morphing.
-- Document how to deal with listening to window events such as resize.
-- Add client-side re-hydration.
+- Add client-side re-hydration so _staark_ and _staark/isomorphic_ can be used together.
-- Store the state of the application in the browsers local storage and try to resume from there on page reload.

 ## License